CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol1-exe1-create-setup-azure-migrate.md

 In this HOL, you will use Azure Migrate service to assess the on-premises environment and migrate the servers to Azure.
 This will include selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, using the Azure Migrate dependency visualization, and finally migrating the servers to Azure.

-### Exercise 1: Create and Setup Azure Migrate Project and Apliance
+### Exercise 1: Create and Setup Azure Migrate Project and Appliance

 In this exercise, you will create an Azure Migrate project and deploy the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs, and returns that data to your Azure Migrate project.